Caso Avícola Villalobos

 Overview

-I. Criminal Complaint
+I. The Criminal Complaint

 II.
 Prosecutorial Admission of the Complaint

-The Prosecutor's Office classified the reported conduct as crimes against the Public Administration in the form of breach of public-service duties, pursuant to Article 356 and related provisions of the Criminal Code.
-This classification covers the conduct of refusing, omitting, or delaying acts inherent to a public official's duties in an illegal manner.
+The Prosecutor's Office classified the reported conduct as a crime against the Public Administration in the form of breach of public-service duties under Article 356 and related provisions of the Criminal Code, covering the unlawful refusal, omission, or delay of acts inherent to a public official's duties.
+It cautioned that the admission rests on compliance with procedural requirements and does not imply that the reported crimes have been proven; the facts will be investigated to establish elements of conviction at the corresponding procedural stage.

 "Esta admisión se cumple en virtud tener por acatados los extremos de los requisitos de procedimiento, sin que se tengan por probados la comisión de delitos puestos bajo nuestro conocimiento"